msawczyn/EFDesigner/VSMarketplace blurb.md

 *   Added output directory overrides to classes and enums
 *   On save, tool can optionally install EF NuGet packages for the EF type and version specified in the model.
 *   Added ability to add/edit enum values via code
-*   Added ability to update or add model classes and enums by dragging files from solution explorer
+*   Context menu action to expand and collapse selected classes and enums

 **1.1.0**